thales-markets/thales-improvement-proposals/TIPs/TIP-28.md

 Protocol DAO will maintain the possibility to pause either individual markets or all markets if it detects any suspicious behavious and inform Thales Council about malpractice of Oracle Council members.
 Thales Council can then choose to replace individual council members with the next candidate per voting tally, or call a new election if needed.

-Treasury DAO will set aside 500k THALES as insurance fund for all market participants.
+Treasury DAO will set aside 500k sUSD as insurance fund for all market participants.

 ## Rationale